 Current key efforts in serving small businesses include:

 - Small Business Program (SBP) – To facilitate direct small business contracts, SBP provides up to (see Funding Limitations) in training cost reimbursements for small businesses with 100 or fewer employees in California, but no more than 250 worldwide.
 SBP contracts are streamlined and expedited, training hours may range from 8 to 60 hours of instruction, and small business owners may be trained, along with their employees.
 Modifications to standard contract requirements are allowed.
-A sample Small Business Contract is available for download.
+A sample Small Business Agreement is available for download.

 - Training Opportunities with a MEC – A small business can also participate in a standard MEC, and thereby reduce the cost of administration.